jpcasa/python-project1/README.md

-# python-project1
+# Python Project 1 - Treehouse Python Project 1

-Treehouse Python Project 1
+All the code is ready.
+Just run league_builder.py to create .txt files.